overhacked/raft_for_beginners/README.md

 - [x] A server remains in follower state as long as it receives valid RPCs from a leader or candidate.
 - [x] Leaders send periodic heartbeats (AppendEntries RPCs that carry no log entries) to all followers in order to maintain their authority.
 - [x] If a follower receives no communication over a period of time called the election timeout, then it assumes there is no viable leader and begins an election to choose a new leader.
-- [ ] To begin an election,
+- [x] To begin an election,
  - [x] and transitions to candidate state.
- - [ ] a follower increments its current term
+ - [x] a follower increments its current term
-- [ ] It then votes for itself and issues RequestVote RPCs in parallel to each of the other servers in the cluster.
+ - [x] It then votes for itself and issues RequestVote RPCs in parallel to each of the other servers in the cluster.
+   - [ ] Note `in parallel to each of the other servers`, we do this in a loop...but meh?
-- [ ] A candidate continues in this state until one of three things happens: (a) it wins the election, (b) another server establishes itself as leader, or (c) a period of time goes by with no winner.
+- [ ] A candidate continues in this state until one of three things happens:
+  - [ ] (a) it wins the election,
+  - [ ] (b) another server establishes itself as leader,
+  - [ ] or (c) a period of time goes by with no winner.

 These outcomes are discussed separately in the paragraphs below.